Updated on Febuaury 4th, 2026 by Felix Martinez

 Archer Daniels Midland is coming off a few years of strong earnings growth.
 While earnings are expected to decline in 2024, we see the potential for a return to long-term growth.

-The company has a long history of navigating through challenging periods.
-It has continued to generate profits and reward shareholders with rising dividends along the way.
+The company has a long history of navigating challenging periods.
+It has continued to generate profits and reward shareholders with rising dividends.

-The stock appears to be undervalued, and has a 3.3% dividend yield, plus annual dividend increases.
-As a result, Archer Daniels Midland appears to be a buy for dividend growth investors.
+The stock appears overvalued, with a 3.1% dividend yield and annual dividend increases.
+As a result, Archer Daniels Midland seems to be a hold for dividend growth investors.

 If you are interested in finding more high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: